alexander-koch/golem/README.md

 Classes are defined using the structure below.
 All attributes are private.
 To index or set a field, getters and setters are used, to maintain encapsulation.
-The Class declaration is also the class's constructor to prevent NULL-values for initialization.
+The class declaration is also the class's constructor to prevent NULL-values during initialization.

 ```go
 	using core